Preparing for a Trackday

 Although modern cars are built to withstand stresses above those that they will experience on the road, standard production cars are not built with track work in mind.
 However, there are a few simple things you can do to help ensure the car will cope with the extra stresses and go home in the same condition it arrived.

 - Check that your brake disks and pads are in tiptop condition.
-Make sure if you need to change the pads that you have time to bed them in well before taking to the track (min 100 miles use).
-Many regular trackday enthusiasts upgrade the pads, disks and brake fluid they use which on top of improving track performance, will also make your car safer for the road
+Make sure if you need to change the pads that you have time to bed them in well before taking to the track (min 100 miles of use).
+Many regular trackday enthusiasts upgrade the pads, disks and brake fluid they use, which on top of improving track performance, can also make your car safer for the road

 - Tyres.
 The actual part of the car making contact with the track needs to be in very good condition and set at the right pressures.
 There is no hard and fast rule here, as it will be determined by the make of car and the make of tyre, also the track conditions and your own personal preference.
 Many people choose to increase the pressure by around 10% and find that tyre wear is less of a problem.
 Some vehicles find increased grip from lowering the pressure, maybe only on one axle.
 The trick is to check the pressures are even side to side and check them when they are at track temperatures.
 One thing is for sure though, you should make any adjustments at the track and return the tyres to normal road pressures before you leave.

 - Your engine will spend more time at high revs than ever before, check that all the filters and belts are in good order and pay particular attention to the oil level.
 Bring some oil with you, as it is normal for an engine to “burn” some during a trackday.
-Keep an eye on the level during the day keeping it close to or at the max.
-Be careful not to overfill though.
-Upgrading the oil to one that can handle higher temperatures is a good idea and some of our most enthusiastic and dedicated participants will explain how they change the oil before and after each event!
+Keep an eye on the level during the day, keeping it close to or at the max.
+Be careful not to overfill.
+Upgrading the oil to one that can handle higher temperatures is a good idea, and some of our most enthusiastic and dedicated participants will explain how they change the oil before and after each event!

 - Suspension and steering parts will help define how well your car handles, and hence how comfortable you will feel out on the track.
 Make sure these parts are in good working order and don’t be tempted to take to the track (or road for that matter) with faulty or worn parts.